Absinthe: Modern revival

-The 21st century has seen new types of absinthe, including various frozen preparations, which have become increasingly popular.
-The French Absinthe Ban of 1915 was repealed in May 2011 following petitions by the Fédération Française des Spiritueux which represents French distillers.
+The French Absinthe Ban of 1915 was repealed in May 2011 following petitions by the Fédération Française des Spiritueux, which represents French distillers, and the French Senate voted to repeal the prohibition in April 2011.

+In Switzerland, the village of Môtiers, Val-de-Travers, near Neuchâtel, became the focal point of production and promotion of the liquor after a ban of nearly 100 years was lifted.
+The national Maison de l'Absinthe (House of Absinthe), with its attached museum, is located in the former courthouse where absinthe distillers were formerly prosecuted.

+The 21st century has seen new types of absinthe, including various frozen preparations, that have become increasingly popular.

 Production

 Most countries have no legal definition for absinthe, whereas the method of production and content of spirits such as whisky, brandy, and gin are globally defined and regulated.
 Therefore, producers are at liberty to label a product as "absinthe" or "absinth" without regard to any specific legal definition or quality standards.

 Producers of legitimate absinthes employ one of two historically defined processes to create the finished spirit – distillation or cold mixing.
 In the sole country (Switzerland) that does possess a legal definition of absinthe, distillation is the only permitted method of production.

 Distilled absinthe

 Distilled absinthe employs a method of production similar to that of high-quality gin.
 Botanicals are initially macerated in distilled base alcohol before being redistilled to exclude bitter principles, and impart the desired complexity and texture to the spirit.

 The distillation of absinthe first yields a colourless distillate that leaves the alembic at around 72% ABV.
 The distillate may be reduced and bottled clear, to produce a Blanche or la Bleue absinthe, or it may be coloured to create a verte using natural or artificial colouring.

 Traditional absinthes obtain their green color strictly from the chlorophyll of whole herbs, which is extracted from the plants during the secondary maceration.
 This step involves steeping plants such as petite wormwood, hyssop, and melissa (among other herbs) in the distillate.
-Chlorophyll from these herbs is extracted in the process, giving the drink its famous green color.
+Chlorophyll from these herbs is extracted, giving the drink its famous green color.

-This step also provides an herbal complexity that is typical of high-quality absinthe.
-The natural coloring process is considered critical for absinthe ageing, since the chlorophyll remains chemically active.
-The chlorophyll serves a similar role in absinthe that tannins do in wine or brown liquors.
+This step also provides a herbal complexity that is typical of high-quality absinthe.
+The natural coloring process is critical for absinthe ageing since the chlorophyll remains chemically active.
+The chlorophyll serves a similar role in absinthe as tannins do in wine or brown liquors.

-After the coloring process, the resulting product is diluted with water to the desired percentage of alcohol.
+After the coloring process, the resulting product is diluted with water to the desired alcohol percentage.
 The flavor of absinthe is said to improve materially with storage, and many distilleries, before the ban, aged their absinthe in settling tanks before bottling.